beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 ### 4.3.
 Editing a Prompt

 - Once a prompt is selected, you can edit its title and content directly in the editor pane.
+- A yellow dot will appear next to the title to indicate unsaved changes.
-- Changes are saved automatically after a brief delay.
+- Changes are saved automatically after you stop typing for a moment.
 - **Undo/Redo**: You can undo and redo changes to the prompt's content using:
     - Keyboard shortcuts: `Ctrl+Z` (Undo) and `Ctrl+Y` (Redo).
 On macOS, use `Cmd+Z` and `Cmd+Shift+Z`.
     - UI Buttons: Click the **Undo** and **Redo** arrow buttons at the bottom-left of the editor.